gvwilson/sensibleadventures/nardica/nardica.md

 "Sure," Honesty said.
 "But you come along by that dinner, aye?"
-She poked Iffy in the ribs.
+They poked Iffy in the ribs.
 "Y' maw skinny."

 Iffy blushed.
 "I'll ask," she said, mumbling again.

-Honesty hooked her arm through Iffy's again.
+Honesty hooked their arm through Iffy's again.
 "Bonza.
 I'll walk you out."

 They held hands all the way up the canal.